kragen/derctuo/markdown/hardware-queuing.md

 and one thread with shift 1.

-In this form it would be an error to try to change your shift to 1, or launch a shift-1 thread, if there's already a thread running in queue
+In this form it would be an error to try to change your shift to 1, or launch a shift-1 thread, if there’s already a thread running in queue
 A.  If the machine is running three real-time threads with shift 3, it will only be running real-time threads ⅜ of the time, ceding the others to the best-effort thread, but if it is running two real-time